Frank Worthing: Life

 In 1896 he fell in love with Maxine Elliott while playing with the Daly Company in San Francisco.
 She returned to New York with him and both played roles in "The Two Escutcheons.
 However, the comedian Nat Goodwin also loved Maxine and made her "an offer she could not refuse" to act with him in Australia, removing her as far as possible from Frank.
 Frank fainted when he heard the news.
 Thereafter he put all effort into his acting.
 At some point in the early 20th century he contracted tuberculosis.
 In 1908 he was in hospital with pneumonia and was told he would never work again.
 He did not cease.
 He made one final trip to Edinburgh, returning to New York on the new (but later ill-fated) SS Lusitania.

 His final role was to be in "Sauce for the Goose" opposite Grace George.
 A touring show in left New York late in December 1910.
 He suffered a haemorhage of the lung soon after leaving New York.
 Nevertheless, he made one performance on 26 December at the Garrick Theatre in Detroit.
 On the evening of 27 December, preparing to perform, he collapsed at the stage door.
-He dies 20 minutes later.
+He died 20 minutes later.
 His body was returned to New York for burial.
 The service was conducted at the Little Church Around The Corner on 30 December and he was buried in a family plot with Pentland siblings in Greenwood Cemetery, Brooklyn.

 A year after his death he was the subject of a biography titled In Memory of Frank Worthing, actor by Harvard theatre critic William Winter.